sporto/elm-tutorial/en/08-edit/05-update.md

         ChangeLevel id howMuch ->
             ( players, changeLevelCommands id howMuch players |> Cmd.batch )

-        SaveSuccess updatedPlayer ->
+        OnSave (Ok updatedPlayer) ->
             ( updatePlayer updatedPlayer players, Cmd.none )

-        SaveFail error ->
+        OnSave (Err error) ->
             ( players, Cmd.none )
 ```

 - In `ChangeLevel` we call the helper function `changeLevelCommands` we defined above.
 That function return a list of commands to run, so we then batch them into one command using `Cmd.batch`.
-- In `SaveSuccess` we call the helper function `updatePlayer` which will update the relevant player from the list.
+- In `OnSave (Ok updatedPlayer)` we call the helper function `updatePlayer` which will update the relevant player from the list.

 ---

 # Try it

 This is all the setup necessary for changing a player's level.
 Try it, go to the edit view and click the - and + buttons.
 You should see the level changing and if you refresh your browser that change should be persisted on the server.

+Up to this point your application code should look <https://github.com/sporto/elm-tutorial-app/tree/018-08-edit>.